Maleehak/VS-code-Keras-2.4.0-Extension/README.md

 #### [Download from marketplace](https://marketplace.visualstudio.com/items?itemName=MaleehaKhalid.pks) or install directly on vs code
 I found it tedious to rewrite the basic Keras code over and over again.
 Thats why I built this code snippets to save time.
-This extension will solve the issue this issue with a simple `!` + the name of whatever you are looking for.
+This extension will solve this issue with a simple `!` + the name of whatever you are looking for.

 <p align="center">
   <img src="demo.gif" alt="Demo" />